 Counting Coconuts Circle Time and Calendar: I love the idea of circle time with a calendar.
 We all use time and calendars daily.
 Circle time would be a great way to focus children before lessons and a great way to end the day.

 More Homeschool Planning and Classroom Culture: Grace and Green Pastures Planning and

 Ideas about a Daily Rhythm: The Parenting Passageway and Counting Coconuts Daily Rhythm.

-Montessori Teachers Collective- Good description on presentation and use of materials.
+- Montessori Teachers Collective- Good description of the presentation and use of materials.

-Lisa Nolan's Montessori For the Earth- Lisa's program is what we used when we start our son on the Montessori Method.
-It is extremely affordable and she is available to answer personal questions about your specific situation.
+- Lisa Nolan's Montessori For the Earth: Lisa's program is what we used when we started our son on the Montessori Method.
+It was extremely affordable and she was available to answer personal questions about specific situations.

 |Photo by Marie Mack|

 The first question should really be, "Should you Montessori Homeschool?"
 It is going to take dedication and hard work to set up the correct environment and activities to help your children thrive.
 Lisa Nolan put together a wonderful ebook to help you answer that very important first question.